Updated August 2026 · Verified against PrairiesCan (Prairies Economic Development Canada) guidelines

 Application Steps

-1 Review eligibility requirements must be a non-profit organization supporting AI businesses, innovators, or entrepreneurs in AB, SK, or MB
+1 Review eligibility requirements Must be a non-profit organization supporting AI businesses, innovators, or entrepreneurs in Alberta, Saskatchewan or Manitoba.

 Required Documents 9